lanastasov/hint/hint.md

 - Never mispend your time.
 Always ask yourself if what you are doing right now is actually worthwhile investment.

 - Don't sweat the stuff you don't understand immediately.
 Keep moving!

+- "It is not enough to do your best; you must know what to do, and then do your best" - W. Edwards Deming